Treaty of Adrianople (1829): Terms

 The Ottoman Empire gave Russia access to the mouths of the Danube and the fortresses of Akhaltsikhe and Akhalkalaki in Georgia.
 The Sultan recognized Russia's possession of Georgia (with Imeretia, Mingrelia, Guria) and of the Khanates of Erivan and Nakhichevan which had been ceded to the tsar by Persia in the Treaty of Turkmenchay a year earlier.
-The treaty opened the Dardanelles to all commercial vessels, thus liberating commerce for cereals, livestock and wood.
+The treaty opened the Dardanelles to all commercial vessels, thus liberating commerce for grain, livestock and lumber.
 However, it took the Treaty of Hünkâr İskelesi (1833) finally to settle the Straits Question between the signatories.

 Under the Treaty of Adrianople, the Sultan reguaranteed the previously promised autonomy to Serbia, promised autonomy for Greece, and allowed Russia to occupy Moldavia and Wallachia until the Ottoman Empire had paid a large indemnity.
 However, under the modifications of the later Treaty of Hünkâr İskelesi, these indemnities were sharply curtailed.
 The treaty also fixed the border between the Ottoman Empire and Wallachia on the thalweg of the Danube, transferring to Wallachia the rule of the rayas of Turnu, Giurgiu and Brăila.

 The main sections of the treaty were as follows: